painsavvy walk & talk

 Did you know that…

 Join me for a talk about science informed pain management and recovery strategies followed by an outdoor group walk.
 Join for just the talk or walk as much or as little as you like at your own pace!
-There are some benches in the park that provide a place to stop and rest and there are some restrooms.
+There are some benches in the park that provide a place to stop and rest and there are some restrooms (closed in winter).
 I’ll be walking for roughly 25 minutes and I hope you’ll join me!

 Led by: Mari Hodges, MScMed (Pain Management), TPS, M.AmSAT